 PhD. in Chemistry in december 1999, University of Lyon I, France.

 Habilitation à Diriger les Recherches (HDR)

 – Reviewer for Organic Letters, Journal of Organic Chemistry (ACS), Tetrahedron Letters (Elsevier), etc.

 Research.
-Valérie Desvergnes is interested in the development of “biomolecule-friendly “synthetic methods.
-In the field of bio-inspired amphiphiles, she applies biocompatible organocatalyzed Stetter reaction to nucleosides substrates and her efforts are devoted to make this reaction even more green.
-She also wants to develop the use of organocatalysis in the field of DNA assisted synthesis.
-She is also interested in the design and synthesis of new nucleoconjugates (lipophilic nucleolipids, supramolecular biomaterials…) and in their potential biomedical applications in the field of neurodegenerative disease or protection against chemical weapon (drug delivery, prodrugs…).
-She was involved in several national and international projects (ANR, CEFIPRA, Region, Marie Curie …)
+Valérie Desvergnes is interested in the development of “biomolecule-friendly” synthetic methods.
+In the field of bio-inspired amphiphiles, she applies biocompatible organocatalyzed Stetter reaction to nucleosides substrates and her efforts are devoted to make this reaction efficient under aqueous conditions.
+She also wants to develop the use of organocatalysis in the field of bioconjugation and DNA assisted synthesis.
+She is interested in the design and synthesis of new nucleoconjugates (lipophilic nucleolipids, supramolecular biomaterials…) and in their potential biomedical applications in the field of neurodegenerative disease or protection against chemical weapon (drug delivery, prodrugs…).
+She was involved in several national and international projects (ANR, CEFIPRA, Region Aquitaine, Marie Curie …)

 Stereocontrolled (Me3Si)3SiH-Mediated Radical and Ionic Hydride Transfer in Synthesis of 2,3,5-Trisubstituted THF